 Murray Sunset National Park

 The Pink Lakes: In spring, four of the park's lakes - Becking, Crosbie, Kenyon and Hardy - turn a vivid pink.
+Above and at right, viewed early in September and already turning pink.

 What makes a lake pink?